bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 * Next week, students will learn about state management using the React Context API.
 They'll also learn about the Stripe payment platform.
 For more information, refer to the [React documentation on the Context API](https://reactjs.org/docs/context.html) and the [Stripe Docs](https://stripe.com/docs).

+* Module 22 Challenge will be extra credit for cohorts who start Module 17 on or after December 24, 2021.
+This change comes from student and instructor feedback on the amount of work and time required to complete both the Module 22 Challenge and Project 03.

 ## Resources

 * [Apollo Docs on schemas](https://www.apollographql.com/docs/apollo-server/schema/schema/)